Ber5928/Ber5928.github.io/Projects/README_Netflix.md

-# DSC 640 Week 1 - Netflix Analysis (Power BI)
+# etflix Analysis (Power BI)

 ## Project Overview
-This Power BI report is created as part of the **DSC 640** course for Week 1.
-The project focuses on analyzing Netflix data, providing insights into trends, genres, viewer engagement, and other key metrics.
+This Power BI report will focuses on analyzing Netflix data, providing insights into trends, genres, viewer engagement, and other key metrics.

 ## Dataset
 The dataset used in this analysis includes information about Netflix movies and TV shows, including: